WP-Translations/wpt-custom-mo-file/readme.txt

 For help setting up and configuring WPT Custom Mo File please refer to our [dedicated plugin page](https://wptranslations.org/plugins/wpt-custom-mo-file/)

+= Can I use .po files ? =

+No, not yet.
+Until we implement this feature, we recommend you to use any gettext editor to create your .mo files.
+E.g. [Poedit](https://make.wordpress.org/polyglots/handbook/tools/poedit/)

 = Where can I get support or talk to other users? =

 If you get stuck, you can ask for help in the [WPT Custom Mo File Plugin Forum](https://wordpress.org/support/plugin/wpt-custom-mo-file).